 It can be very frustrating trying to find out how to travel to and from Newquay, whether that’s by airline, train or bus.
-So here’s a Newquay Travel Guide.

 Newquay Airport

 Newquay airport is 2-3 miles out of the town, near Watergate Bay – and has daily flights coming in from around the UK from about 6-8 different airlines.
+Airlines flying to Newquay, routes and times change twice a year – with announcements at the beginning of the season and the end usually.

 Newquay Railway Station